-The Mutual Fund position limit in a derivative contract on a particular underlying stock, i.e. stock option contracts and stock futures contracts, is defined in the following manner: - v.
-Position limit for each scheme of a Mutual Fund a.
+iv.
+Position limit for Mutual Fund for stock based derivative contracts v.
+Position limit for each scheme of a Mutual Fund i.
 For stock option and stock futures contracts, the gross open position across all derivative contracts on a particular underlying stock of a scheme of a Mutual Fund shall not exceed the higher of 1% of the free float market capitalization (in terms of number of shares)